IliaKani/EURO-2024/README.md

 The project includes a JavaScript file that implements a countdown timer.
 The timer calculates the time remaining until a specified end date and updates the display every second.
 It also features animations for circle dots that rotate at different speeds depending on the unit of time they represent.

 ## 📁 File Structure
 The project follows the BEM (Block, Element, Modifier) methodology for organizing files.
-Here is an overview of the file structure: animation-skills-project/
-├── css/
-│   ├── styles.css
-├── js/
-│   ├── timer.js
-├── index.html

 ## 🤝 Contributing
 We welcome contributions to the project!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.